ben31w/lift-log/README.md

 - bench press: 2x10@135, 2x8@145, ~5@155
 - pull ups: 10,2x8,~7

+Notes:
-You can also have comments at the end of each line that will be ignored.
+- You can also have comments at the end of each line that will be ignored.
-'~' is an acceptable syntax that indicates partial reps.
+- '~' is an acceptable syntax that indicates partial reps.

-If importing from Apple Notes, there are a few interchangeable characters:
+- Regarding the required syntax, the following substitutions are acceptable:
     - ':' and '-'
     - ',' and ';'
     - '@' and ' at '

-### My Sets
+- If importing via Apple Notes, all your notes will be read.
+Only notes with names starting in a M/D or M/D/Y date (ex: '1/1', '2/1/24 pull') will be considered valid workout notes.
+All other notes will be ignored.

+### 2. Progress Plots

 Once you have imported some exercise sets, you can view progress plots for any exercise.
 Each exercise is given four scatter plots: